 Hi there, welcome to my website!
 I’m Miguel Domingo.
-I work as a researcher at the PRHLT Research Center from Universitat Politècnica de València.
+I work as a Ph.D. researcher at the PRHLT Research Center from Universitat Politècnica de València.
 I have mainly worked in machine translation and historical document processing, but my interests also include pattern recognition and machine learning.
-Currently, I’m finishing a Ph.D. in computer science at Universitat Politècnica de València.

 Researcher - Pattern Recognition and Human Language Technologies Research Center.

-I have been working on several machine learning research projects—mainly on the field of machine translation—while doing my Ph.D. studies.
+I worked on several machine learning research projects—mainly on the fields of machine translation and historical documents processing—while doing my Ph.D. studies.

 Ph.D. - Universitat Politècnica de València.